What is Keyword Research?

 How to Do Keyword Research for SEO

 Keyword research and analysis is part art, part science.
-No matter how advanced tools are, they can’t predict demand with perfect precision.
+No matter how advanced your tools are, they can't predict demand with perfect precision.

-We take an approach to identify everything people in your total addressable market search for.
+Here's our approach: first identify everything people in your total addressable market search for.

 Step 1: Create a List of Seed Keywords